How to turn being a ‘Woman in Tech’ into a competitive advantage

-The art, according to Stewart, is to see it as feedback rather than criticism.
+The art, according to Lauren, is to see it as feedback rather than criticism.
 And appreciate that if someone is taking the time to give you feedback, then they value what you’re doing and can see the potential.

 For growing scaleups in particular, using that feedback on an ongoing basis is crucial.

 You’ve got to put aside the imposter syndrome that so many women in tech experience, and build on what you’ve already achieved.